thephpleague/period/installation.md

 ## Going Solo

-You can also use `Period` without using Composer by downloading the library and:
+You can also use `Period` without using Composer by downloading the library and using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.

-- mapping the `League\Period` vendor namespace to the package `src` directory using a registered autoloading function;
-- using any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compatible autoloader.